 Model United Nations, also known MUN, is an educational simulation and/or academic activity in which students can learn about diplomacy, international relations, and the United Nations.
 MUN involves and teaches participants speaking, debating, and writing skills, in addition to critical thinking, teamwork, and leadership abilities.
 It encourages students to develop a deeper understanding into current world issues.
 MUN club runs throughout the year as an afternoon activity.

 Participants in Model United Nations conferences, known as delegates, are placed in committees and assigned countries to represent, or occasionally other organizations or political figures, where they represent members of that body.
 Delegates are assigned countries before the conference, along with receiving a topic, or topics, that their committee will discuss.
 Delegates conduct research before conferences, formulate positions and come up with policy proposals that they will then debate with their fellow delegates in the committee, staying true to the actual position of the member state they represent.
 At the end of a conference, the delegates will vote on written policies, called “draft resolutions”, with the goal of passing them with a majority vote.
 The best-performing delegates in each committee, as well as delegations, are sometimes recognized with awards.

-Villiers students have participate annually in national conferences in Wesley College and Davis College, in addition to participation in a minimum of three international conferences, per year.
+Villiers students have participated annually in national conferences in Wesley College and Davis College, in addition to participation in a number of international conferences.
 Past conferences have included Russia, Italy, Spain, Poland, Germany, Budapest and the annual 6th year MUN trip to Cambridge.